peter7775/opensearch-query-gateway/README.md

 - parser and DSL builder,
 - rule engine,
 - schema analysis,
-- API for large log datasets.
+- API for large datasets.

 It is designed to be practical for production while still being understandable for a team that does not work with Prolog.